ADD CONDITION

 Nonclinical Toxicology

-The safety of the plastic used in the formulation has been confirmed through testing in animals, adhering to the biological standards set forth by the United States Pharmacopeia (USP) for plastic containers.
+The safety of the plastic used in the formulation has been validated through testing in animal models, adhering to the biological standards set forth by the United States Pharmacopeia (USP) for plastic containers.

 Postmarketing Experience